 But do you know how to choose the best bedding for your rabbit?
 We’ll cover everything you need to know to choose the right bedding for your rabbit’s needs, including a helpful buyer’s guide for beginner and experienced rabbit owners alike.

-1. Oxbow Pure Comfort Small Animal Bedding – Best Overall
+1. Oxbow Pure Comfort Rabbit Bedding – Best Overall

 Looking for the best rabbit bedding can feel like a real cat and mouse game.
 When you find one that seems to be just right, it turns out that it’s too expensive, or too dusty, or no longer available.